ryashwanth21/JobPortal/README.md

 4. **Configure the database:*

-   - Create a MySQL dtabase
+   -  Create a MySQL dtabase
-   - Update the database configuration in `backend/src/config/db.config.js` with your MySQL credntials.
+   -  Update the database configuration in `backend/src/config/db.config.js` with your MySQL credntials .

 5. **Run the backend server:**